pamgaiguer/pamgaiguer/README.md

 - 🔭 I’m currently working @ **Sonic Healthcare** in Brisbane/Australia as a **FrontEnd Dev**.
 - 🌱 I’m currently learning :  React (terrible syntax, but the market likes it lol)
+- 🎤 Playing bass for @AlexEdwardsBand in Brisbane/QLD!
  <!-- - 👯 I’m looking to collaborate on ... -->
  <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about **Music**, FrontEnd Dev, UI/UX, Bartending, Travel, Brazil and Australia!